-The midge turned 4 this recently, and l I bravely took on hosting my very first kids b’day party.
-Up until now I have been avoiding them…..as my experience of attending them thus far has been tears, tiara’s and tantrums.
+Recently I bravely took on hosting my very first children’s b’day party.
+Up until now I have been avoiding them, as my experience of attending them thus far has been tears, tiara’s and tantrums.

 The other big thing I struggled with is what to serve food wise.
 You wouldn’t think it would be that difficult, especially with the job I do, and yet here I was feeling stressed about it.

-So my life stopping dilemma was…. do you serve traditional party food, as the kids want, including lollies, chocolate and chips.
-Or do you do provide the food you would LIKE the kids to eat?
+So my dilemma was, do you serve traditional party food, as the kids want, including lollies, chocolate and chips, or do you do provide the food you would like the kids to eat?

 - Fruit skewers

 And naturally a cake; flourless orange and almond with icing and decorations (of course).
 And yes I did check that there were no nut allergies attending.
 I also skipped on the lolly bags and did party bags with non- food treats…..crayons, balloons & bubbles.

 Now I should also mention that there were children as young as 2 and 3 attending.
 So my choices really took this into consideration.

 So after a very stressful morning of arriving late, setting up the party in the park to then be rained on and having to duck for shelter, the party ended up being a hit.
 My party food ‘social experiment’ was not a complete disaster, in fact I think it actually turned out quite well.
 Everything got eaten, and I mean every last crumb.
 And even better the fruit skewers were one of the first things to be demolished.